Effects of Aspirin on COX-2 and Inflammation: Benefits and Side Effects

 Aspirin and Cancer Risk

-There is another possible benefit of aspirin which may be related to its ability to decrease inflammation.
-Aspirin may reduce the risk of some types of cancer, especially colorectal cancer.
+Aspirin may have another possible benefit that might be related to its ability to decrease inflammation.
+The medication may reduce the risk of some types of cancer, especially colorectal cancer.
 The picture is far from clear, however.
 In addition, as the video below points out, we shouldn’t expect aspirin to protect us from getting cancer if we perform activities known to promote the disease, such as smoking.